The Content window

 The TextureArea can now be used as a regular Cue (below).
 Its content will behave as a normal media: deforming the cue will now deform the blue video and the green video at the same time.

-It is common practice to render all the medias into a TextureArea, and not directly into the Displays.
+It is common practice to render all the medias into a TextureArea, and not directly into the Media Servers.
 This has several advantages:

 AntiAliasing: How many samples will be stored for each pixel.
 Note that antialiasing is important when receiving a deformed cue: